arkafreak/Intelligent-Chat-Bot/README.md

 # Intellignent-Chat-Bot-by-Python-
-It is fully interactive bot, as it responds to the queries thats been provided in the terminal after the button is pressed.
+It is fully interactive voice command bot, as it responds to querie which provided in the terminal after the button is pressed.

 The bot is more than capable to fetch values in the form of outputs that user desire.